boomack/boomack-vscode/README.md

 # Boomack VS Code Extension

-This extensions allows to interact with a Boomack server.
+This extensions allows to interact with a Boomack Server.

 ## Features